alibnaqvi/cinema_room_manager/README.md

 0. Exit
 ```

 a.
 Option 1: Displays the current seating arrangement.
-Available seats are marked with 'S', and sold seats are marked with 'B'.
+Available seats are marked with 'S', and sold seats are marked with 'B'.<br>
 b.
 Option 2: Allows you to buy a ticket by selecting a specific row and seat number.
-The ticket price is determined by the row number.
+The ticket price is determined by the row number.<br>
 c.
-Option 3: Displays the cinema statistics, such as the number of purchased tickets, the percentage of occupancy, current income, and potential total income.
+Option 3: Displays the cinema statistics, such as the number of purchased tickets, the percentage of occupancy, current income, and potential total income.<br>
 d.
-Option 0: Exits the application.
+Option 0: Exits the application.<br>

 ## Example